Last updated on August 2nd, 2023 at 08:13 pm

 Also, avoid consuming too many zucchinis, celery, root vegetables, persimmons, and pears to prevent constipation.
 Ensure you also eat plenty of other fruits and vegetables to balance your diet.

-Smoothies for Gut Health and Weight Loss that can Help Promote Good Bacteria
+b.
+Shakes that can Help Promote Good Bacteria in Your Stomach

 - ACV Mango Shakes/(1 cup mango chunks, 2 tbsp raw cashews, 1 tsp to 1 tbsp apple cider vinegar, 1 cup coconut water, 1 scoop vanilla protein powder, and ½ cup ice.)

 - Apple Cider Vinegar Protein Shake (Baby spinach, frozen zucchini, apple, cinnamon, apple cider vinegar, walnut butter, collagen peptides, and water.)

 - Banana-Pumpkin Shake (Pumpkin puree, banana, plain kefir, dates, pumpkin pie spice, cinnamon, ice, and optional maple syrup.)

 - Berry Flax Shake (Dairy-free plant milk, frozen or fresh berries, spinach, flax seeds, and ginger root.)

 - Berry-Almond Shake (Plain kefir, almond butter, chia seeds, raspberries, and ice.)

 - Blueberry Pre- & Probiotic Shake (Protein powder, unsweetened almond milk, frozen blueberries, chia seeds, and avocado.)

 - Cinnamon Berry Shake (Dairy-free plant milk, avocado, kale, frozen berries, cinnamon, and vanilla extract.)